kadirpekel/coffeemate/README.md

  C[_] coffeemate, the coffee creamer!
 ```
 coffeemate is a web framework built on top of connect and specialized for writing web apps comfortably in coffeescript.
+It uses eco template engine by default for fullfill coffeescript experience.

 What is it look like?